fernandoangelin/fernando_angelin_QA/README.md

 The first was developed thinking about solving the problem itself using technologies that I am used to at everyday work.
 To solve the problem, I used Ruby with Cucumber, Capybara, SitePrism and Selenium.

 The second was developed thinking about the team without forget my strengths.
 As the team knows Python better than Ruby (I suppose), I realised that it would be better to solve this problem using Python and their technologies so, I used the Behave Framework.
 Behavior Driven Development (BDD) files are easy to maintain and understand.
+I used Selenium as well and Page Objects (similar to SitePrism).

 # How to run it?
 - ruby_method: